maxmind/minfraud-api-php/README.md

 ### minFraud API ###

-To use the MinFraud API, create a new `\MaxMind\MinFraud` object.
+To use the minFraud API, create a new `\MaxMind\MinFraud` object.
 The constructor takes your MaxMind account ID, license key, and an optional options array as arguments.
 This object is immutable.
 You then build up the request using the `->with*` methods as shown below.
 Each method call returns a new object.
 The